PatrykBr/Tradingview-Optimiser/README.md

 └─────────────────┘
 ```

-The **extension** lives in your browser and automates TradingView's UI — opening dialogs, setting parameters, reading backtest results.
+The **extension** lives in your browser and automates TradingView's UI by opening dialogs, setting parameters, and reading backtest results.
 The **backend** runs Optuna locally and decides which parameter combinations to try next based on previous results.

 ## Prerequisites